 Tesamorelin works by increasing the IGF-1 levels and binding to GHRH receptors, enabling it to stimulate production with the pituitary gland at a rate that is approximately the same as the body’s naturally produced GHRH.
 Tesamorelin can also lower your level of triglycerides, which reduces the risk of heart disease.
 It has been shown to be extremely effective in reducing carotid intima media thickness (cIMT), which can help prevent atherosclerotic vascular disease.
 Tesamorelin also dramatically decreases visceral adipose tissue (VAT), and the amount C-reactive proteins (CRP).
 Excessive VAT can lead to a number of health problems, including coronary heart disease and diabetes.
 High levels of C-reactive proteins often indicate the presence of an inflammatory disorder.

 Some research studies have shown that low levels of human growth hormone (HGH), GHRH, and IGF-1 can lead to cognitive decline, including a higher risk of Alzheimer’s disease.
 In order to facilitate growth and overall development, HGH production reaches its peak during our adolescent years.
-However, HGH levels begin to decline when we reach age 30.
+However, much like other hormones, such as testosterone, HGH levels begin to decline when we reach age 30.
 Scientists understand that GHG, IGG-1 and GHRH play key roles in optimizing neurological and cognitive functions.